CAPTAIN HECTOR AXUP

 Sydney Gazette, 26 April 1831.

 For London, on Sunday last, the brig Norval, Captain Goldsmith, with a cargo of Colonial produce.
 Passengers, Mrs Goldsmith and child; and Mr. J. Wigley, and 2 children.

-Mrs Elizabeth Goldsmith, sister of Captain James Day and wife of Captain Edward Goldsmith, sailed with her husband on his yearly round voyages from London to the Australian colonies dating from the year of their marriage, 1829.
+Mrs Elizabeth Goldsmith, sister of Captain James Day and wife of Captain Edward Goldsmith, sailed from London to the Australian colonies dating from the year of their marriage, 1829.
 She appears on several passenger lists, sometimes with children, sometimes alone, and usually with her husband at the helm.
 It also appears that she went shopping in London for fashions to be sent as cargo to the merchants of Hobart, viz. this shipment of bonnets in 1839:

 The deference to women of status in 1830s Tasmania dictated that Captain Goldsmith’s wife, Elizabeth Goldsmith nee Day, be spoken of only as “Mrs Captain Goldsmith”, as John Johnson wrote in this advertisement for his sale of bonnets, The Mercury October 11, 1839:

 The undersigned has now ready for Sale, an assortment of Dunstable, Tuscan, and fancy Silk Bonnets